solongocyber/terraform_aws_eks/README.md

 For automated tests of the complete example using bats and Terratest (which tests and deploys the example on AWS), see test.

-Other examples:

-terraform-root-modules/eks - Cloud Posse's service catalog of "root module" invocations for provisioning reference architectures terraform-root-modules/eks-backing-services-peering - example of VPC peering between the EKS VPC and backing services VPC